Lula-Technologies-Inc/docs/tutorials/LulaSafe.PHP.md

 ### 1. Setting credentials

-The example code looks for a file called `appsecrets.json` in the root of this repository, next to the `appsettings.json` file that's already there.
-You'll need to create this file and populate it with a `ClientId` and `ClientSecret`, like so:
+One example way of storing the credentials is using a JSON file.
+The following code reads a JSON file in and gets values for `ClientId` and `ClientSecret`.

 ``` JSON
 {